-- Total number of holiday provision places being offered - Programme dates, session lengths, and timing of sessions throughout the day - Staffing details - Confirmation that monitoring data will be collected - How you will reach children and families on FSM to attend your programme - .
+- Total number of holiday spaces (no. of days x spaces per day) - Programme dates, session lengths, and timing of sessions throughout the day - Staffing details - Confirmation that monitoring data will be collected - How you will reach children and families on FSM to attend your programme

 3.4.
 Scoring and Assessment of Applications